XXX

 Unexpectedly, at 7:16 am, January 1, 2024, I received a text message from someone who had heard about the stash of Powell-Peralta t-shirts I might have squirreled away, and of course, I directed him to this page, cautioning him that they weren't for sale, really, and "...that's just the name of the book."

 But when he saw this page, he got very excited.
 It was exactly what he had been looking for.
-Then he made a sudden and huge offer; many times what I had been offered in the past.
+Then he texted a sudden and huge offer; "What about $12,000?", many times what I had been offered in the past.
 So substantial was this offer that I had to apply a "too good to be true" analysis to this proposal.

 Since I would ship the shirts to Japan and he would reimburse me by PayPal, I needed to know the details and timing of that, and just to make sure his offer wasn't some mistake, I asked, "...Are you sure you didn't get mixed up about the exchange rate?".
 He said he re-checked his math and would go through with the offer.